zenomt/rtmp-errata-addenda/rtmp-uris.md

 they are expected is implementation-specific and is reserved for the server.

-Often the server expects one or more string arguments to the `connect` command following the Command Object, for example a developer key, an authentication token, or a user name and password.
+Often the server expects one or more string arguments to the `connect` command following the Command Object, for example a developer key, a user name and password, or implementation-specific connection properties.

 If the `rtmp-authority` contains an `rtmp-userinfo` component, and in the absence of other arrangements between the client and server, the `rtmp-userinfo`